Znamm9/appiumTestTask/README.md

 # Test automation framework

 ## Framework architecture intro
-Framework was designed using Page Object pattern.
-All data that can be shared with other pages or eve apps saved in BasePage class.
+The framework was designed using the Page Object pattern.
+All data that can be shared with other pages or even apps is saved in BasePage class.
-All configuration and steps for cucumber scenarios is in StepDefinitions class. (could be splitted to different parts as well)
+All configuration and steps for cucumber scenarios is in StepDefinitions class. (could be split to different parts as well)

 ## To spin the tests locally do next